OjasMor/Traffic_Light_Classifier/README.md

 ### Input

 This means that every input image should be in the same format, of the same size, and so on.
-We'll be creating features by performing the same analysis on every picture, and for a classification task like this, it's important that **similar images create similar features**!
+Next, we create features by performing the same analysis on every picture, and for a classification task like this, it's important that **similar images create similar features**!

 ### Output

-We also need the output to be a label that is easy to read and easy to compare with other labels.
+Also need the output to be a label that is easy to read and easy to compare with other labels.
 It is good practice to convert categorical data like "red" and "green" to numerical data.

 A very common classification output is a 1D list that is the length of the number of classes - three in the case of red, yellow, and green lights - with the values 0 or 1 indicating which class a certain image is.
 For example, since we have three classes (red, yellow, and green), we can make a list with the order: [red value, yellow value, green value].
 In general, order does not matter, we choose the order [red value, yellow value, green value] in this case to reflect the position of each light in descending vertical order.